forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/language-server.md

 ## Apex Language Server Status

-You can check the status of the Apex Language Server from the status bar.
-Click `{}` in the status bar and pin `Indexing complete ✓` and restart VS Code.
-Next time you open an Apex file, the status of the Apex Language Server is visible in the status bar.
+Hover over `{}` in the status bar to view the current status of the Apex Language Server.
+To always have visibility into the status, pin the status message, and restart VS Code.
+The Apex Language Server status is now persistantly visible in the status bar until it is unpinned.

 ![Apex Language Server Status](../../../images/apexlspstatus.png)

-## Clear the Cache
+## Reset Apex Indexing

-To clear the Apex Language Server's cache, delete the `PROJECT_DIR/.sfdx/tools/apex.db` file and restart VS Code.
+To clear the Apex Language Server's indexing, delete the `PROJECT_DIR/.sfdx/tools/<Salesforce Release>` directory and restart VS Code.
 ## See Also

 - [Language Server Protocol Specification](https://github.com/Microsoft/language-server-protocol)